TK51/aipos-public-eng/TRAINING-GUIDE.md

 How AIPOS Works (Concept)

+Think of the config like a rulebook you hand to the AI — it tells it how to behave.

 Each configuration file (`aipos-cfg-*.txt`) defines:
 - What the AI's role is
 - What tone and output style it should use